zefoy/ngx-fabric-wrapper/README.md

 This is an Angular wrapper library for the [Fabric](http://fabricjs.com/).
 To use this library you should get familiar with the Fabric documentation as well since this documentation only explains details specific to this wrapper.

+This documentation is for the latest version which requires Angular version newer than 2 major versions prior to the current latest version.
+For older Angular versions you need to use an older version of this library.

 ### Quick links

 [Example application](https://zefoy.github.io/ngx-fabric-wrapper/)